 It wasn’t until I read a book about multi-passionate people and how they can be true to themselves.
 I decided launching a blog might be a possibility after all.
 I realized that I was interested in game development, web development, creative expression, and indie hacking.
 I thought I could merge all of those interests into a creative coding blog.

 Originally the blog was called “Multimedia Minds” and it wasn’t connected to my personal website.
 Over time I became dissatisfied with the title and thought that merging it with my website made more sense.
-I already branded myself as someone with a number of interests.
+I already branded myself as a combination of UI and game development, though I think creative coder is much easier to understand and doesn’t involve having to explain to myriad of skills involved in being a UI developer.

 Later on I realized could use my blog as a funnel to interest people in my book.
 Thus far I had written a wide range of posts I thought I ought to focus more for a while on the tech industry.
 Then my blog would rank higher for programming related content.
 So for a few months now I’ve been blogging about different cultural aspects about working as a programmer.
 From attitudes about work-life balance to how engineers get promoted and what kind of problems programmers can face in the workplace.